+Helpline service

-All information is available on our website at crohnsandcolitis.org.uk/information.
-Helpline service Our helpline team provides up-to-date, evidence-based information.
+Our helpline team provides up-to-date, evidence-based information.
 You can find out more at crohnsandcolitis.org.uk/helpline.
 Our team can support you to live well with Crohn's or Colitis.

-Our Helpline team can help by:
+We can help by:

-Providing information about Crohn's and Colitis Listening and talking through your situation Helping you to find support from others in the Crohn's and Colitis community Providing details of other specialist organisations You can call the Helpline on 0300 222 5700.
+- Providing information about Crohn's and Colitis - Listening and talking through your situation - Helping you to find support from others in the Crohn's and Colitis community - Providing details of other specialist organisations.

+You can call the helpline on 0300 222 5700.
 You can also visit our live chat service at crohnsandcolitis.org.uk/livechat.
 Lines are open 9am to 5pm, Monday to Friday, except English bank holidays.

 You can email helpline@crohnsandcolitis.org.uk at any time.
-The Helpline will aim to respond to your email within three working days.
+The helpline will aim to respond to your email within three working days.